Martin-ITT/MS1-Martin-s-Grill/README.md

 1. Strategy - to introduce suitable website for local takeaway restaurant to attract potentional customers and stand out from competitors by creating a website with a proffesional look.
 This will allow company to grow.

 1. Scope - to include restaurant menu, contact formular and current offers.
-Order online feature will be added later.
+To introduce our team and our believes.

 1. Structure - to fulfil information architecture and to use HTML semantic elements so the search engines can find relevant informations.
 Links, pictures and other functions to be logically grouped.